B. Everett Jordan

 Benjamin Everett Jordan (September 8, 1896 – March 15, 1974) was an American businessman and politician.
 A member of the Democratic Party, he served as a United States Senator from North Carolina from 1958 to 1973.

 Early life and education

 The eldest of six children, B. Everett Jordan was born in Ramseur, North Carolina, to Rev. Henry Harrison and Annie Elizabeth (née Sellars) Jordan.
 His father was a Methodist minister who also worked as a circuit rider.
 After receiving his early education at public schools, he attended Rutherford College Preparatory School from 1912 to 1913.

 In 1914, Jordan enrolled at Trinity College (now Duke University) in Durham.
 He dropped out the following year and moved to Wellington, Kansas, where he went to work at his uncle's jewelry store.
-Towards the end of World War I, he served overseas with the Tank Corps of the United States Army (1918–1919).
+Towards the end of World War I, he served overseas with the Tank Corps from 1918 until 1919.
 He was later assigned to the occupation forces in Germany.